dprorok/datasciencecoursera/cleaningdataclass/Codebook.md

 This code book summarizes the details for the data in the tidy dataset.

 ##Identifiers
+* `subject` - ID number of the person performing the activity.
+     * ID numbers range from 1-30, inclusive.
 * `activity` - A factor indicating which of six possible activities are in progress when measurements are taken.
 The factor levels are:
      1. WALKING
      2. WALKING_UPSTAIRS